A Research Guide for Students by I Lee

 In recent history in our latitude, telephones, airplanes, the printing press, water fluoridation and vaccines have been invented in the labs.
 Winter gives us the chance to focus and get our thoughts in perspective.
 In his Inaugural speech (in mid-winter), President Barack Obama said that we came to meet the dangers of winter, " when nothing but hope and virtue could survive."
 How does one avoid the negative effects of cabin fever with its temptations like excess alcohol, gambling and tobacco?
 If someone you know is not functioning well for over 10 days, get him to his regular doctor.
 The hospital is available for emergencies.

 We can overcome cabin fever.
 Clearly, planning to stay healthy is the first step.
 Doctors have learned that periodic health exams are important.
 More psychiatrists and family doctors are prescribing medicines as well as small laptop-sized light units which produce enough light to counteract Seasonal Affective Disorder (SAD), i.e. the winter blahs.
-Local governments encourage winter activities by maintaining outdoor skating rinks, like the one found at the Civic Centre, [13 Arenas/Skating/Hockey Rinks], 11 indoor swimming pools, and senior activity centres such as Square One Older Adult Centre.
+Local governments encourage winter activities by maintaining outdoor skating rinks, like the one found at the Civic Centre, [13 Arenas/Skating/Hockey Rinks], 11 indoor swimming pools, and senior activity centres.
 You all know of winter-lovers: skiers, pet dog walkers, club members and children at recess.
 Don't despair.
 Many celebrations are awaiting us: lunar New Year, Easter, Passover.
 The days are getting longer and brighter.
 Onward to spring with its warmer, greener days; as the Beatles promise, "Here Comes the Sun."

 Dr. Martin Chen is a graduate of University of Toronto Medical School.
 He has a General Practice in Richmond Hill.